-Wind Speed: China and the Phillipines at high risk
+Wind Speed: China and the Philippines

 Many travelers equate storms with rainfall or snow accumulation, as opposed to wind speed.
 Both precipitation and winds are very much interconnected: those who live along the Atlantic Coast or coastal Asia can attest to the dangers of wind speed as part of a storm.
 Wind speed alone can bring catastrophic damage in their wake.

 Although the analysis did not consider tornadoes, wind storms alone are still capable of creating major damage.
 Both Manila in the Philippines and China's Pearl River Delta ranked at a high risk for wind speed storms.
-Each of the areas lie on the coast with highly dense populations, where naturally occurring weather phenomenon can create high speed storms in a short amount of time.
+Each of the areas lie on the coast with highly dense populations, where naturally occurring weather phenomenon can create high-speed storms in a short amount of time.

-Coastal Storm Surge: New York and Amsterdam at high risk
+Coastal Storm Surge: New York and Amsterdam

 While travelers may associate New York City for a number of other travel risks, storm surges also represent a high risk for those in the big city.
 Hurricane Sandy demonstrated the inherent dangers of storm surges to the greater New York metropolitan area, including Newark, New Jersey.
 Because the city is located closer to sea level, a storm surge can create major damage in a short amount of time.

 Although a hurricane may not come through northern Europe, Amsterdam is also at a high risk for coastal storm surges due to the high number of waterways that cross the city.
 While many of these destinations are reinforced against the worst, it may be worth checking the weather report one more time before arriving.